MinecraftTAS/TASmod/README.md

 `/clearinputs` Delete all stored inputs, use this before starting a brand new recording. `/record` will resume the recording and not clear the inputs first.

 ## Development
 This Project uses ForgeNoGradle.
-Please download and run [this file](https://mgnet.work/ForgeNoGradle-1.0.0.jar) in your repository root directory
+Please download and run [this file](https://mgnet.work/ForgeNoGradle-1.0.1.jar) in your repository root directory

-You will also find a KillTheRNG.jar (not with -deobf at the end!) in the libs folder.
-First add it to the build path.
-Then copy that into `run/mods` to tell ForgeNoGradle to load a second mod.
+To export a jar, clean the project first.
+Project -> Clean, then run the -export.launch file You will also find a KillTheRNG.jar, copy that into `run/mods` to tell ForgeNoGradle to load a second mod.